amsk1982/techniqueforlife/content/workshops/cortijo-romero.md

 Experience and appreciate the gift of your unique being as man or woman and bring more joy and ease into your connections with others!

-_"...for me \[Bethan\] really role models authentic relating and I have huge respect and trust in her abilities.
+_"...for me she really role models authentic relating and I have huge respect and trust in her abilities.
 She is empathetic and kind enabling me to feel safe...
 I would really recommend working with Bethan if you have the opportunity."_ (GR- female)